enspiral/handbook/contributing.md

 1. Make sure you have a github account and are signed in.
 2. Fork the handbook repository to your own personal account
  ![forking a repository](http://i.imgur.com/ujIbZgy.png)
-3. If you know how to clone a repository, do so and modify the files in your local repository and push up the changes to your github repository.
+3. If you know how to clone a repository, do so.
+Modify the files in your local repository and push up the changes to your github repository.

  If you don't, no worries.
 Just open up the repository in prose.io.
-The link will be http://prose.io/#[YOUR GITHUB USERNAME/handbook and make your changes there.
+The link will be `http://prose.io/#[YOUR GITHUB USERNAME/handbook` and make your changes there.

-4. Once you're satisfied with your changes create a pull request from your repository to the `enspiral/handbook` repository.
+4. Once you're satisfied create a pull request from your repository to the `enspiral/handbook` repository.
  ![pull request](http://i.imgur.com/11HVaXC.png)

 ## Handbook Maintainers

 Handbook maintainers will merge contributions within 1-2 days.
 As a general guideline a maintainer does not merge in their own branches or pull requests.
+If they cannot get